SudoFishLabs/sudofishlabs.github.io/content/english/_index.md

 features:
   - title: "Our Apps"
-    content: "LevelUp for HackerNews is a cross-platform client that lets you browse the latest news, stories, and comments with ease and features AI-generated news summaries to help you stay informed quickly.
+    content: "LevelUpHN for HackerNews is a cross-platform client that lets you browse the latest news, stories, and comments with ease and features AI-generated news summaries to help you stay informed quickly.
 Available on both Android and iOS, it’s built with React Native."
 ---